Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 7. Updates submitted to Commonwealth, Protocol Labs and Regen community

 **Budget:**
-- $35k from Protocol Labs to H3uni
+- $25k Cash grant from RND inc. to H3uni
 - Token delegation from Regen Foundation to partners

-# Break and reflection
+### Break and reflection on plan
-## Tentative plan

 ### M3: Pilot Project
 **Budget:**
 - 200k REGEN tokens with 1 year lockup from RND inc. to implementation partners